-A producer and consumer of a JWT may agree to any claim name that is not a Reserved Name Section 4.1 or a Public Name Section 4.2.
-Unlike Public Names, these private names are subject to collision and should be used with caution.
+A producer and consumer of a JWT MAY agree to use Claim Names that are Private Names: names that are not Reserved Names Section 4.1 or Public Names Section 4.2.
+Unlike Public Names, Private Names are subject to collision and should be used with caution.